Life Cycle of Common UK Mosquito Types

 Mosquito pupa

+The larvae develop into pupae, also called “tumblers.”
+This is a resting stage where they do not feed but undergo metamorphosis.
 This third stage of the mosquitoes life cycle also takes place in water.
-The pupa still needs to breathe air but employ a 'tumbling' motion to move between the surface and to deeper water where they are safer from birds that prey upon them.
+The pupa still needs to breathe air but employ a ‘tumbling’ motion to move between the surface and to deeper water where they are safer from birds that prey upon them.
 The pupa stage lasts between 1.5 and 4 days, again depending on species and water temperature.

 Most mosquitoes don’t live for very long.
 Their natural lifespan depends on the species and can vary from a few days to a few months.
 Some species only survive a single summer, the adults die as the temperature drops, leaving their eggs behind to restart the cycle the following year.
 In a few species, the adult female hibernates during the winter, seeking a sheltered location when the weather turns cold and entering hibernation with fertilized eggs inside them.